 Please note: This session will be held virtually EST through Zoom.
 This webinar is free and open to the public, but registration is required.
 Once you've registered the joining information will be sent to your email.

-We invite graduate students in Korean Studies across all disciplines to participate in the 8th International Conference of NextGen Korean Studies Scholars (NEKST) which will be held virtually across five days.
+The 8th International Conference of NextGen Korean Studies Scholars (NEKST) which will be held virtually across five days from May 10-14.
 At the NEKST conference, graduate students in Korean studies will have the opportunity to share their research, receive feedback from Korean studies faculty members and other graduate students, as well as contribute toward building a dynamic, multidisciplinary community of future Korean studies scholars.

 The five-day conference will feature panel presentations, workshop sessions for dissertation chapters/advanced papers, a roundtable discussion session, a professional development workshop, and an artist talk.
 We will host prominent Korean studies faculty members from across disciplines and institutions to serve as discussants, as well as mentors.

 The 8th NEKST conference is sponsored by the Nam Center for Korean Studies at the University of Michigan with support from the Academy of Korean Studies.
 The conference organizing committee is composed of graduate students at the University of Michigan.

 NEKST Organizing Committee

 Youngkyun Choi (Committee Chair; Romance Languages and Literatures)

 Cristian Casanova (Public Policy)

 Rey Jeong (Stamps School of Art & Design)